 One of Sa’id’s first acts as governor was to grant a concession to the French diplomat, Ferdinand de Lesseps, a man whom he had known for twenty years, to form a company to construct and operate a commercial shipping canal between the Mediterranean and the Red Sea.
 Despite opposition from British government—who realized that its merchant navy would be excluded from this faster route to India—the Suez Canal Company came into being in 1858, with the majority of shares going to France.
 Construction on the canal began six months later in 1859.

 Unlike Abbas before him, Sa’id maintained a special relationship with France, and with one Frenchman in particular: Auguste Marriette.
-Marriette had been dispatched by the Louvre in 1851 to acquire a selection of manuscripts for its collection—a job for which he lacked the proper experience—but had unearthed the serapeum at Saqqarra (famed for its sarcophagi of the Apis bulls) instead.
+Marriette had been dispatched by the Louvre in 1851 to acquire a selection of manuscripts for its collection—a job for which he lacked the proper experience.
+Instead he unearthed the serapeum at Saqqarra (famed for its sarcophagi of the Apis bulls).
 It was Marriette who was responsible for brokering the half-and-half rule (which is also mentioned by Wilson Struthers in The Scarab Heart), whereby half of any treasures found would henceforth remain in Egypt.
 As poor as this deal sounds, it was substantially better than the system it replaced, where any finds were simply smuggled out of the country.
 When Mariette’s term was finally up, he’d come to realize that he had fallen in love with Egypt and swiftly made his return there within a year.
 In 1858 Sa’id appointed him to a new post as conservator of Egyptian monuments, a difficult task as there were now so many, but made easier by the fact that all permissions to dig were being withdrawn—much to the horror of the British.

-The special relationship blossomed with his successor, Isma’il, who was as keen to modernize Egypt along European lines as his grandfather had been.
+The special relationship also blossomed with Sa’id's successor, Isma’il, who was as keen to modernize Egypt along European lines as his grandfather Muhammed had been.
 In 1863 Mariette managed to secure government funding to set up a museum in Cairo.
 The reason the money might have been forthcoming could be due to the surge in Egyptian cotton sales, brought about by a world cotton shortage resulting directly from the American Civil War.

 Work on the Suez Canal was progressing.
 It opened to shipping in 1869, the same year that Isma’il launched Egypt’s first opera house in Cairo with a production of Verdi’s Rigoletto (yes, the one famed for the catchy “La donna è mobile”).
 How Isma’il must have loved Verdi, for he commissioned an opera from him, based on a plot devised by his good friend Mariette, at a cost of 150,000 francs.
 As a result Verdi’s Aida received its world première at the Cairo Opera House on December 24th 1871, some little time after the remaining works were completed on the Suez Canal.
 Mariette himself designed the costumes and oversaw the design and construction of the sets, which were fabricated for him by the Paris l’Opéra and then shipped out.
 Verdi, who’d been quite snotty about the whole event, refused to attend.